bmfahey/not-so-jumbo/README.md

 	1. The dining hall menus (ingredients and nutritional information) from Team 3's API.

-	2. The nutrition information from certain items on the menus was hardcoded into json as this is only a prototype and we did not have enough time to implement full data scraping from the Tufts Dining site.
+	2. The nutrition information from certain items on the menus was hardcoded into the database as this is only a prototype and we did not have enough time to implement full data scraping from the Tufts Dining site.

 	3. The nutrition database from the USDA.